Highly motivated Wharton students have the opportunity to challenge themselves through a variety of scholars programs at Penn:

 Wharton Research Scholars (WRS)

-WRS is an intensive one-year, for-credit research program for a select group of upperclass students who are interested in conducting research under the supervision of some of Wharton’s preeminent faculty members.
-The program is structured as a for-credit seminar (WH 299).
+WRS is an intensive one-year, for-credit research program for a select group of upper-level students who are interested in conducting research under the supervision of some of Wharton’s preeminent faculty members.
+The program is structured as a for-credit seminar (WH 2990).
 Program highlights:

 - Students convene to discuss project progress, strategies, and challenges throughout the year, thus creating a sense of scholarly community.

-- Students defend their project proposals in mid-November in a public session with students and faculty mentors in attendance.
+- Near the end of the first semester, students defend their project proposals in a public session with students and faculty mentors in attendance.

-- Research progress continues through the spring, culminating in final presentations in April, and a paper for publication on ScholarlyCommons.
+- Research progress continues through the second semester, culminating in final presentations and a paper for publication on ScholarlyCommons.